amarh/openPLM/docs/en/devel/documentation.rst

 a :file:`skel` directory.
 This last directory is intended to simply add a language by copying it.

-Each documentation directories contains the following files and directories:
+Each documentation directory contains the following files and directories:

 .. highlight:: none